o3project/openflowj-otn/README.md

-# What's OpenFlowJ-OE
+# What's openflowj-otn
-OpenflowJ-OE is a software which modified OpenFlowJ-Loxi(Ver0.9.0).
-New OTN parameters are added into OpenF36w ver1.3 code.
-OpenflowJ-OE is used by DummyOptNode in order to handle OpenFlow1.3 with OTN parameters.
+openflowj-otn is a software which modified OpenFlowJ-Loxi(Ver0.9.0).
+New OTN parameters are added into OpenFlow ver1.3 code. openflowj-otn is used by DummyOptNode in order to handle OpenFlow1.3 with OTN parameters.

 Build
 --------------------------

-    $ mvn install
+    $ mvn clean install

-OpenFlowJ-OE is installed in local MAVEN repository.
+openflowj-otn is installed in local MAVEN repository.